Australian Children's Choir: Touring

 The choir regularly tours throughout Australia and has made regular international tours, to countries including England, Hong Kong, Wales, and New Zealand.
 In 2004 the ACC undertook a major concert tour of Europe and the United Kingdom, performing in cities such as Vienna, Salzburg, Prague, Edinburgh, Cambridge and London.
 In 2005 the choir toured New Zealand for the second time, and in January 2007 the ACC undertook its first concert tour of mainland China, performing in cities such as Beijing, Xian, Shanghai, Tianjin and Huangyan.
 In 2015, The ACC travelled to the United States to tour the East Coast and participate in the Washington D.C.
 Serenade Festival.
 The choir also made appearances in Toronto.
 In 2016, the Australian Children's Choir toured the East Coast of Australia to mark its 40th anniversary, making appearances in Brisbane, the Gold Coast including Surfers Paradise, Sydney and Wollongong.
 The ACC toured Europe in 2018 performing in Austria, The Czech Republic, Slovakia, Hungary and visiting Germany.
+They more recently toured New Zealand in 2024 for a performance in the World Choir Games, performing in both the Youth choirs and Sacred choir categories.
+Their performances gained a silver and gold medal respectively.
+In June and July 2026, The Australian Children’s Choir undertook a concert tour of Italy as part of its 50th anniversary celebrations.
+The choir performed in several major Italian cities, including Rome, Florence and Verona, presenting a repertoire of sacred and secular choral works.

+A highlight of the tour was an invitation for the choir to sing during Mass at St Peter’s Basilica in Vatican City.
+The choir also participated in the Festival Internazionale Corale Verona Garda, performing as part of the festival program and at its closing ceremony.

+The tour included performances and cultural activities in Rome, Florence, Verona, Venice and Milan, providing an opportunity for choristers to perform in significant Italian venues and to represent the choir internationally during its 50th anniversary year.